githubsqltoolsse/githubsqltoolsse.github.io/docs/_posts/2020-11-11-PointInTime-Restore-InAG.markdown

 ## Steps included in restore

 1. Turn of log backups on all servers
-2. Start restore on primary server
+2. Start restore on primary server, use script below.
-3. Start restore on secondary server (This can be done while restore to primary is running)
+3. Start restore on secondary server, use script below.
+(This can be done while restore on primary is still running)
 4. Add database to availability group with join only.
+I use the GUI to to this.
 5. Start log backups on all servers.

-## Restore to primary
+## Restore on primary

 {% highlight powershell %}